This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 If a frame tube is crumpled, you might straighten it and then reinforce it.
 Brazed or welded steel plates can reinforce joints between tubes, once alignment has been restored.
 A welded or brazed-on reinforcement can splice the ends of a broken or crumpled tube.

 The image at the left shows a frame tube prepared for splicing.
 Paint has been sanded off either side of the joint.
 The inside of the tubes to be spliced also has been sanded clean.
 A length of tubing has been cut lengthwise so it can be compressed and slid into the spliced section as a reinforcement.
 Small holes have been drilled where brass can be applied and will flow into the joint.
-Do you see something which still needs to be adjusted before sliding the tubes together for brazing?

 If you are far from a welding shop, you might splint a crumpled tube, for example with automotive hose clamps and a length of angle iron.
 The tube must still be able to take a load in tension, so a splint is reasonable if the tube is crumpled, but not broken.
 The tension and bending stresses on a chainstay, or any part of the front fork, do not allow of splinting and clamping, though I once did manage to ride home on my Raleigh Twenty with a right chainstay which had rusted out from the inside and broken.
 That was on a non-derailer bicycle and the chain held the chainstay together.